CoreBTS/shield-mvvm/README.md

 # ShieldMVVM
 ## _Protects you with type-safety, everywhere_

-CoreBTS' ShieldMVVM is a .NET MAUI MVVM framework that provides type-safety for navigation, bindable properties, converters, behaviors, dialogs, data templates, and more in a way that enables developers to code faster, safer, and with less lines.
+CoreBTS's ShieldMVVM is a .NET MAUI MVVM framework that provides type-safety for navigation, bindable properties, converters, behaviors, dialogs, data templates, and more in a way that enables developers to code faster, safer, and with less lines.

 ### Navigation
 By wrapping Microsoft MAUI's navigation, developers can do ViewModel-to-ViewModel navigation.
 Developers can also pass typed arguments to send data to the next ViewModel and even a typed result back when the user navigates back.
 The code can await where the navigation took place and the result will come back to that spot in code.